island-is/island.is/apps/system-e2e/README.md

 A 500 error can occur randomly.
 If the error is coming from your app or code you worked on, you have earned yourself a debug day.
 If the error is not from your code, ignore it for now.
 We do not know what’s going on 🤷

-## 💀 Error: ESOCKETTIMEDOUT
+## 💀 Error: `ESOCKETTIMEDOUT`

 This is an infrastructure issue and should have been resolved.
-If you see this in your tests on dev, contact devops 👩‍💻
+If you see this in your tests on dev, contact DevOps 👩‍💻

 ## ⌛ Tests are timing out